VOEA Savea: Background

-Australia will replace Savea and her two sister ships with two slightly larger and more capable vessels between 2019 and 2020.
+Australia replaced Savea and her two sister ships with two slightly larger and more capable vessels between 2019 and 2020.

 Design

 The 31.5 m vessels displace 162 tonnes, and are built using commercial off-the-shelf (COTS) equipment, instead of more expensive, high-performance, military-grade equipment, to ease the maintenance burden, since local maintenance will be performed in small, isolated shipyards.

 Operational history

 In 1999 Savea carried scientists from the Ministry of Land, Survey, and Natural Resources to study a volcano that emerged from the ocean in early January 1999.
 A newly emerged volcanic island was observed from the air on January 8, 1999 35 km northwest of Tongatapu Island.
 When first observed the island was approximately 300 m long, with a 100 m cinder cone.
 The cone was visibly venting fumes.
 By the time Savea arrived the island had been washed away, but fumes were still venting from underwater vents.